lukaspalkovic/DCS_wiki/ESC-Config.md

 # ESC Configuration
 There are four on-board ESCs on the DroneCore.Power board, which can be configured through host PC(Linux / Windows) application called AMC_manager.
 AMC_manager are able to connect to ESC, configure parameters, identify motor, read error messages, update firmware and so on.
-For the purpose of switching between individual ESCs we provide configuration application, which is executed directly on jetson.
+For the purpose of switching between individual ESCs there is configuration application, which is executed directly on jetson.
 Esc configuration app is a part of provided system image.

 ## Connection and configuration flow